Digital Humanities and East Asian Studies

 About the Journal

-The International Journal of Digital Humanities is a peer-reviewed academic journal with a focus on digital media and the development, application and reflection of digital research methodology in the humanities.
+The International Journal of Digital Humanities is a peer-reviewed academic journal with a focus on digital media and on the development and application of and reflection on digital research methodologies in the humanities.
 It is concerned with the history, current practice and theory of digital humanities.
 Further details on this journal are available on the Springer website of IJDH.

-All proposals must be written in English and submitted via e-mail to the following address: firstname.lastname@example.org.
+All proposals must be written in English and submitted via e-mail to the following address: firstname.lastname@example.org with the subject: DH and East Asia.
 Proposals for articles must be submitted as an abstract of between 300 and 500 words.
-All submissions are due by June 1st 2020.
+In addition to the abstract, the submission must include a reference list (at least 5 items).
+All submissions are due by 15 December 2020.

-The program committee will review all submissions and send out notifications of acceptance/rejection by July 1st.
-For questions, please send an email to email@example.com.
+The program committee will review all submissions and send out notifications of acceptance/rejection by 15 January 2021.
+For questions, please, send an email to email@example.com.

-The articles should be submitted to the Editorial Manager: https://www.editorialmanager.com/ijdh/.
+The articles should be submitted to the Editorial Manager: https://www.editorialmanager.com/ijdh/ by 30 April 2021.
+For submission guidelines see the web page of the journal: https://www.springer.com/journal/42803/submission-guidelines.

 Gábor Palkó, Editor-in-Chief